Types of Scleroderma

 - Calcinosis: Small calcium deposits that develop under the skin, primarily on the fingers, knees and elbows.
 They can become infected and can cause painful, open sores when they break through the skin.

-- Raynaud's phenomenon: Blood vessels in the hands and feet contract in response to cold or stress with this condition.
+- Raynaud phenomenon: Blood vessels in the hands and feet contract in response to cold or stress with this condition.
 When this happens, blood flow decreases and the affected fingers and toes turn white, then blue.
 When blood flow returns to normal, they turn red.
 The recurrent or prolonged interruption in blood flow can damage tissues, leading to sores and, in some severe cases, to gangrene and the need for amputation.
-Mild to moderate Raynaud's phenomenon is relatively common, and only a small percentage of those who have Raynaud's also have scleroderma.
-On the other hand, up to 90% of those with limited cutaneous scleroderma will have Raynaud's.
+Mild to moderate Raynaud phenomenon is relatively common, and only a small percentage of those who have it also have scleroderma.
+On the other hand, up to 90% of those with limited cutaneous scleroderma will have Raynaud phenomenon.

 - Esophageal dysfunction: Many of those with scleroderma have difficulty swallowing due to muscle dysfunction in their esophagus and may have acid reflux and chronic heartburn.

 - Sclerodactyly: This refers to the development of tight, thick skin causing deformity of the fingers that are in a fixed, semiflexed position.
 There may also be loss of tissue on the finger pads (digital pitting) and shrinkage giving them a sausage-like appearance with fingernails that may curve about the fingertip.
 The skin may be shiny and discolored.

 - Telangiectasia: Associated with tiny red spots on the face and hands caused by the swelling of small blood vessels.